anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 * Domain Registrar: In general, the domain registrar fulfills the same functionality regarding the bootstrapping of the pledge in a (customer) site domain by facilitating the communication of the pledge with the MASA service and the domain PKI service.
   In contrast to {{RFC8995}}, the domain registrar does not interact with a pledge directly but through the registrar-agent.
-  The registrar detects if the bootstrapping is performed by the pledge directly or by the registrar-agent.
+  A registrar with combined functionality of BRSKI and BRSKI-PRM detects if the bootstrapping is performed by the pledge directly (BRSKI case) or by the registrar-agent (BRSKI-PRM case) based on the utilized credential for authentication (either pledge’s IDevID or LDevID from registrar-agent), see also {{exchanges_uc2_2}}.

 * The manufacturer provided components/services (MASA and Ownership tracker) are used as defined in {{RFC8995}}.
-For issuing a voucher, the MASA may perform additional checks on a voucher-request, to issue a voucher indicating agent-proximity instead of (registrar-)proximity.
+  A MASA is able to support enrollment via registrar-agent without changes unless it checks the vouchers proximity indication, in which case it would need to be enhanced to support BRSKI-PRM to also accept the agent-proximity.

 ## Agent-Proximity Assertion {#agt_prx}

-"Agent-proximity" is a statement, that the proximity registrar certificate was provided via the registrar-agent as defined in {{exchanges_uc2}} and not directly to the pledge.
+"Agent-proximity" is a statement in the PVR and in the voucher, that the registrar certificate was provided via the registrar-agent as defined in {{exchanges_uc2}} and not directly to the pledge.
-"Agent-proximity" is therefore a weaker assertion then "proximity".
+"Agent-proximity" is therefore a weaker assertion then "proximity", which is defined in section 4 of {{RFC8366}}.
 It is defined as additional assertion type in {{I-D.ietf-anima-rfc8366bis}}.
 This can be verified by the registrar and also by the MASA during the voucher-request processing.

-Note that at the time of creating the voucher-request, the pledge cannot verify the registrar's registrar EE  certificate and has no proof-of-possession of the corresponding private key for the certificate.
+In BRSKI, the pledge verifies POP of the LDevID by the registrar via the TLS handshake and includes that LDevID as the "proximity-registrar-cert" into the voucher request to allow for the MASA to decide whether or how to respond to the voucher-request.
+Until the pledge receives the voucher, the registrar certificate is accepted provisionally.
+In contrast, in BRSKI-PRM, the pledge has no direct connection to the registrar and takes the LDevID provided by the registrar-agent from the PVR trigger message and includes it into his PVR.
+This allows not only the MASA, but also the registrar to decide whether or how to proceed with the BRSKI-PRM PVR.
-The pledge therefore accepts the registrar EE certificate provisionally until it receives the voucher as described in {{exchanges_uc2_3}}.
+In a similar fashion, the pledge accepts the registrar certificate provisionally until it receives the voucher as described in {{exchanges_uc2_3}}.
-See also {{RFC8995}} "PROVISIONAL accept of server cert".
+See also Section 5 of {{RFC8995}} on "PROVISIONAL accept of server cert".

-Trust handover to the domain is established via the "pinned-domain-certificate" in the voucher.

-In contrast to the above, "proximity" provides a statement, that the pledge was in direct contact with the registrar and was able to verify proof-of-possession of the private key in the context of the TLS handshake.
-The provisionally accepted registrar EE certificate can be verified after the voucher has been processed by the pledge.
-As the returned voucher includes an additional signature by the registrar as defined in {{exchanges_uc2_2_vs}}, the pledge can also verify that the registrar possesses the corresponding private key.

 ## Behavior of Pledge in Pledge-Responder-Mode {#pledge_ep}

-The pledge is triggered by the registrar-agent to generate the PVR and PER as well as for the processing of the responses and the generation of status information.
+The pledge is triggered by the registrar-agent to generate the PVR and PER.
+It will also be triggered for processing of the responses and the generation of status information one the registrar-agent has received the responses from the registrar later in the process.
 Due to the use of the registrar-agent, the interaction with the domain registrar is changed as shown in {{exchangesfig_uc2_1}}.
-To enable interaction with the registrar-agent, the pledge provides endpoints using the BRSKI defined endpoints based on the "/.well-known/brski" URI tree.
+To enable interaction as responder with the registrar-agent, the pledge provides endpoints using the BRSKI defined endpoints based on the "/.well-known/brski" URI tree.

 The following endpoints are defined for the *pledge* in this document.
 The endpoints are defined with short names to also accommodate for the constraint case.